James G. Taliaferro

 James Govan Taliaferro (September 28, 1798 – October 13, 1876) was a lawyer, newspaper publisher, and judge in Louisiana.
-In 1860 he owned 27 slaves and a plantation valued at $87,000.
 As the secession movement grew he remained a staunch Unionist and was held for some time in a Confederate prison during the American Civil War.

 A Whig, he later joined the Republican Party and was an outspoken opponent of secession.
 He was an opponent of the Thirteenth Amendment that abolished slavery and ran for Lieutenant Governor in 1865 on a platform against Black suffrage.
 He remained active in Republican Party politics during the Reconstruction Era and was a candidate for governor in 1868 with the backing of Louis Charles Roudanez and his African American newspaper The New Orleans Tribune.
 He ran for governor with running mate Francis Ernest Dumas, an "almost white" Union officer and former slaveholder.
-They lost to Henry C. Warmoth a Civil War veteran officer from the North who ended up undermining civil rights legislation and being removed from office for election corruption in 1872.
+They lost to Henry C. Warmoth, a Civil War veteran officer from the North who ended up undermining civil rights legislation and being removed from office for election corruption in 1872.
 Taliaferro's family papers are at Louisiana State University.

 Early years

-Taliaferro was born to Zacharias Taliaferro and Sally Warwick on September 28, 1798 in Amherst, Virginia.
+Taliaferro was born to Zacharias Taliaferro and Sally Warwick on September 28, 1798, in Amherst, Virginia.
 The family moved to Claiborne County, Mississippi in 1806 and then to Catahoula Parish, Louisiana in 1815.

 Taliaferro graduated from Transylvania College in Lexington, Kentucky.
 He married Elizabeth M.B.
 Williamson of Lexington in 1819.
 Taliaferro became a lawyer in Harrisonburg, Louisiana and served as a judge in Catahoula Parish.
 He was Parish Judge from 1834 until 1847.

 Taliaferro published the Harrisonburg Independent for several years from about 1856 until 1861.
 He represented Catahoula Parish in the constitutional convention of 1852.